Trashigang District: Landmarks

 Trashigang Dzong, or fortress, was built in 1659 by the third Druk Desi Chögyal Mingyur Tenpa to defend against Tibetan invaders.
 Because of its altitude, invading armies remarked that "it is not a dzong on the ground, it is in the sky".

 An ancient lhakhang or temple in the district, known for its rock garden, contains a sacred footprint said to be either that of Guru Rimpoche or that of a khandroma (angel).

 Rangjung, 16 km east of the district capital, is the site of Rangjung Ösel Chöling Monastery, established by Dungse Garab Dorje Rinpoche in 1989.
 The temple contains particularly fine images of Padmasambhava, Shantarakshita and Chögyal Trisong Detsen (Khen-Lop-Chö sum).

+Bartsham Chador Lhakhang is a sacred Lhakhang in Bartsham Gewog that houses the thumb-size replica of the Chador Statue discovered from Yuetsho Lake in Dungsam Pemagatshel.

 Administrative divisions

-Trashigang Districts is divided into fifteen village blocks (or gewogs):
+Trashigang District is divided into fifteen village blocks (or gewogs):